Pfc. William Anthony Hauser

 that Bill was in good health but was

 On September 28th, Bill arrived in Manila to be fattened up by the army.
-He remained at Manila until October 9th when he sailed for home.
-His ship arrived in San Francisco on October 9th.
-It was almost four years to the day that Bill had sailed for the Philippines.
-Bill was sent to the Veterans Hospital in Galesburg, Illinois.
+He remained at Manila until he sailed for home.
+His ship, the U.S.S.
+Marine Shark, arrived in Seattle, Washington, on November 1, 1945.
+It was a little over four years before that Bill had sailed for the Philippines from San Francisco.
+Bill was sent to Vaughn General Hospital in Galesburg, Illinois.
 He remained at the hospital for several months and was discharged on April 2, 1946.

 After he was released from the hospital, Bill returned to Hinsdale.
 When he returned home, his father met him at the train station in Hinsdale.
 There, his father informed Bill that his mother had died while he was a POW.
 According to his dad, she had died from the stress caused by her worrying about Bill.
 His father explained to Bill that they did not know if he was alive or dead and that on several occasions, the government approached them offering them his GI insurance check.
 His dad said they had refused the money because they believed Bill was coming home.
 Bill told his dad that had he learned that his mother had died, he would have died in the camps because he would have lost hope.